 - Go out with the person for walks, outings.

-- Help the person to adhere to the treatment plan.
+- Help the person adhere to the treatment plan.

 - Help by providing transportation.

-- Ensure the person that, with time and treatment, the depression will lift.
+- Ensure the person that, with time and treatment, their disease will lift.

-- Improve the diet including fruits, vegetables, dark chocolate, green tea.
+- Help them in improving their diet by including fruits, vegetables, dark chocolate, green tea.

-- Daily physical exercise including walking and yoga.
+- Motivate them to do daily physical exercise including walking and yoga.

 How is depression treated?

 - Psychotherapy–It helps by teaching alternative ways of thinking and behaving and changing habits that may contribute to depression.

 Book an appointment now, to answer all your queries.
 You can book an appointment with top psychologists in Pakistan through Marham by calling at Marham helpline: 0311-1222398 or by online appointment booking facility through the website or Marham mobile app.

 Drop a review for us at Playstore if you’ve had a good experience!

 Latest posts by Dr. Rohana Naqi (see all)